chino-rodriguez/employee-attendance/README.md

 <h2> Limitations </h2>
 <ul>
 <li>
-Users cannot perform any operations on Positions.
+Users cannot perform any operations on Positions / Wages.
 This can only be done by directly connecting to the database.
 </li>
 </ul>